 What to track with web analytics

-There are a plenty of meaningful things you can measure with an analytics package.
+There are plenty of meaningful things you can measure with analytics.

-The first thing most businesses measure is the number of visitors their website receives.
+The first thing most businesses look at is the number of visitors their website receives.
 Most analytics packages will show two different statistics:

 - Total visitors (also called sessions).
 This figure counts each visit to your site, even if the same person has returned more than once.

 - Unique visitors (also called users).
 This figure filters out repeat visits, so each person is only counted once.

 Another common measurement is the number of page views.
 This counts how many different pages have been viewed on your website.

 Where are your visitors coming from?

 Knowing how visitors found your site is crucial, because it enables you to pinpoint which online marketing activities are most effective.

 One of the main ways websites receive traffic is from links on other sites.
 These are called ‘referrers’ and their data is very valuable.
 For instance, if a review gets posted about your business and it contains a link to your site, your referrers will show you that the review exists.